 After the First World War the ‘New Psychology’ emerged as an alternative to traditional asylum psychiatry.
 Dr Hugh Crichton-Miller founded the Tavistock Clinic in 1920, applying what he had learned treating shell shock victims during the Great War to provide treatment to civilians with nervous disorders.
 Though influenced by Freud and Jung, he also used his own medical experience and his faith to guide his approach.

 The Portman Clinic was founded in 1931.
-It offered clinical services for people who suffered from problems arising from delinquent, criminal, or violent behavior, or from damaging sexual behavior or experiences.
+It offered clinical services for people who suffered from problems arising from delinquent, criminal, or violent behaviour, or from damaging sexual behaviour or experiences.
 The Clinic also offered training and consultation for professionals working in forensic mental health.
 The clinic attracted distinguished figures of the day – its early honorary vice-presidents included Sigmund Freud, Carl Jung, Havelock Ellis and HG Wells.

 Driven by a strong commitment to the public health goals of the NHS, and by the ambition to influence mental health practice across Britain, the Tavistock Clinic became part of the NHS in 1948.
 The Portman and Tavistock Clinics joined forces in 1994 to become the Tavistock and Portman NHS Trust.